rgwch/docker-owncloud-client/README.md

 * based on debian:latest instead of ubuntu:vivid
 * defaults for some of the parameters.
 Only USER, PASSWORD, and URL are mandatory.
-* logfile goes to the data container for easier reading (no passwords go to the log, as far as I see)

 ### Usage